A Guide for NaNoWriMo

 “This is great, I’m on a roll.
 I’ll be at 50,000 words in no time.
 Oh, wait, who is this new character that just walked in?
 Their name is… um… John Doe?
 Crap, I lost it.”
 There are a lot of things that can kill momentum in your story, but it needn’t derail your entire NaNoWriMo project.
 In this guide I focus on some ways to deal with the monster known as writer’s block.

 I can’t promise that the actors who inevitably portray your characters will win Oscars.
-But, at the very least, I can help you flush them out a little more.
+But, at the very least, I can help you build them out a little more.
 Some things will be time consuming, like backstory, and some things are just overlooked, like hair color.
 Either way, I provide a template to help get you started.

 “I don’t want to write today.
 Or tomorrow, or the next day.
 Oh dear, I’ve started an unhealthy trend.”
 While NaNoWriMo is great for motivating us to write again, sometimes we need more to kick our butts back into action.